Ibagué: Demographics

 Plaza de Bolívar, the city's main park.

 The total population of the municipality of Ibagué (including urban and rural areas), according to the 2025 census, was 544,132 inhabitants, of which approximately 500 thousand people resided in the urban area.

 Infrastructure

 Transportation

 Municipal transport is managed by several local bus companies that operate minibuses throughout the city and to neighboring villages.
+Also, there is a public bicycle-sharing system called Ride in Ibagué (Rueda por Ibagué in Spanish).

 Ibagué lies at the intersection of national roads 40 and 43, connecting the city to Magdalena River Valley and Bogotá to the east, Armenia and the Valle del Cauca to the west, and Honda to the north.
 There is a long distance bus terminal with connections to most big cities in Colombia.
 There are frequent connections to Bogotá, Cali, Medellín, and several overnight buses to Cartagena, Barranquilla, and seasonal services to Santa Marta.

 About 10 km east of the city lies Perales Airport which has several flights a day to Bogotá and Medellín.